FCC launches probe of CenturyLink in wake of nationwide 911 outage

 The company first announced the service disruption at 1:01 p.m.
 ET on Thursday.

-And by Friday afternoon, the company said in a tweet it was still working to restore full service.
-It was not immediately clear if the outage prevented anyone from receiving emergency assistance.

-"Restoring impacted services for our customers is very important to us," CenturyLink said.
-"We are seeing good progress, but our service restoration work is not complete.
-Our teams are continuing their efforts to resolve these issues and we will continue to provide updates throughout the day."

-The company even suggested that customers without 911 service should "drive to the nearest fire station or emergency facility" if they need help from first responders.
+It suggested at one point that customers without 911 service should "drive to the nearest fire station or emergency facility" if they need help from first responders.

-Even some Verizon customers were also impacted by the CenturyLink breakdown, officials from the rival company said.
+Even some Verizon customers were impacted by the CenturyLink breakdown, officials from the rival company said.

 In the West, Verizon wireless customers often have to rely on CenturyLink wiring to carry signals between cell towers and those calls were impacted on Friday, Verizon officials said.